thephez/dash-docs/_includes/devdoc/guide_transactions.md

   protecting everything except the signature scripts against modification.

-* [`SIGHASH_NONE`][/en/glossary/sighash-none]{:#term-sighash-none}{:.term} signs all of the inputs but none of the outputs, allowing anyone to change where the satoshis are going unless other signatures using other signature hash flags protect the outputs.
+* [`SIGHASH_NONE`][/en/glossary/sighash-none]{:#term-sighash-none}{:.term} signs all of the inputs but none of the outputs, allowing anyone to change where the duffs are going unless other signatures using other signature hash flags protect the outputs.

 * [`SIGHASH_SINGLE`][/en/glossary/sighash-single]{:#term-sighash-single}{:.term}